 - For categorical features, chi-squared test, entropy, the cardinality or frequency of the feature.

 - Some platforms (such as Fiddler) are now providing out-of-the-box monitoring solutions for outlier detection using machine learning and other unsupervised methods.

 - If the features are enormous, as is the case with a lot of datasets, you may want to prune them using dimensionality reduction techniques (such as PCA) and then perform the necessary statistical test.

-If you’re looking to learn more about these statistical measures, this article by Aparna provides a conceptual and detailed look into these statistical checks.
+If you’re looking to learn more about these statistical measures, this white paper by Arize AI provides a conceptual and detailed look into these statistical checks.

 Thankfully, most ML monitoring platforms (more in a coming section) provide some of these metrics out-of-the-box so you don’t have to script them yourself.

 Possible solutions after Data Drift detection